thnguyenf5/GetMetotheCluster/Readme.md

 ```shell
 kubectl get pods --namespace=nginx-ingress
 ```
-11. Create a service of the Ingress Controller pods
+11. Create a service for the Ingress Controller pods
 ```shell
 nano nginx-ingress-svc.yaml
 ```
-12. Edit contents of nginx-ingress-svc.yaml file to be a headless service utilizing ports 80 and 443
+12. Create the nginx-ingress-svc.yaml service to be a headless service utilizing ports 80 and 443 inside the nginx-ingress namespace
 ```shell
 apiVersion: v1
 kind: Service